-We are often asked what the main differences are between uPVC and aluminium windows.
+We are often asked what the main differences are between uPVC windows and aluminium windows.
 To help you decide which window material is right for you, let us dive into an overview of each before exploring the finer details.

 uPVC vs aluminium windows